roshans416/ansible-tips/README.md

 # ansible-tips

-We will use this repo familiarize with different ansible implementation options.
+We will use this repo to familiarize with different ansible implementation options.